GSA/plainlanguage.gov/_pages/law/background/plain-language-in-the-government.md

 ### Federal Aviation Administration (FAA)

-FAA is home to the leader of the US Government's plain-language movement, Annetta Cheek.
+FAA is home to the leader of the U.S. Government's plain-language movement, Annetta Cheek.
 Dr. Cheek hosts the monthly meeting of the Plain Language Action and Information Network (PLAIN).
 Every member of PLAIN is working to ensure that the information written by federal employees is in plain language.
 Some members of PLAIN volunteer to train staff in other agencies on how to use plain language in their agency's specific documents.
 FAA has a strong [plain-language program](http://www.faa.gov/regulations_policies/orders_notices/) of its own.

 ### Federal Register